Background pattern

 The recommended dose of this medication is one to two puffs twice a day.

-The maximum daily dose is four puffs.
+The maximum daily dose is 4 puffs.

 Adults and elderly patients:

-You should also use Formodual as a rescue inhaler to treat sudden asthma symptoms.
+You should also use Formodual as a "rescue" inhaler to treat sudden asthma symptoms.

 If you have asthma symptoms, inhale one puff and wait a few minutes.